oracle/terraform-provider-oci/docs/identity/tags.md

 * `is_retired` - Whether the tag is retired.
 See [Retiring Key Definitions and Namespace Definitions](https://docs.us-phoenix-1.oraclecloud.com/Content/Identity/Concepts/taggingoverview.htm#Retiring).
 * `name` - The name of the tag.
 The name must be unique across all tags in the tag namespace and can't be changed.
 * `tag_namespace_id` - The OCID of the namespace that contains the tag definition.
-* `tag_namespace_name` - The name of the tag namespace that contains the tag definition.
 * `time_created` - Date and time the tag was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`